Zink77/JJ-NumberAnalyzer/README.md

 * 111 111-1111

 ## Roadmap
-There are sever changes and addtions I would like to add to this program:
+There are several changes and addtions I would like to add to this program:
 1. I would like to add a feature that allows the user to exit the program early and still give them the analysis of the data already gathered
 2. A feature that would give more of an analysis of the data
     - such as including: median, mode, and amount of prime numbers entered
+3. A re-run feature would allow a user to use the program multiple times before terminating, allowing easier user experience if they have more than a single set of number to analyze